Every year students join mentors in disciplines across campus to delve into research through the Summer Hope Academic Research Program (SHARP).

 - Coordinate and schedule RCR training.

-- Provide templates of forms (contracts or acceptance letters, etc.), and conduct training for those new to the SHARP application system, as requested.
+- Provide templates of forms (student agreements or acceptance letters, etc.), and conduct training for those new to the SHARP application process, as requested.

 If you are interested in form templates, have questions about the hiring process, or would like information about training on the SHARP application process, contact Hillary DeBoer, Program Manager for SHARP.